A Guide to Sole Trader Accounting

 Home Office Expense

-If you use part of your home, you can claim for home office expenses.
+If you use part of your home as a home office, you can claim home office expenses.
 There are two options: claiming a percentage of actual costs or using simplified expenses.

 Insurance